okfn/opendefinition/source/open-definition-dev.markdown

 available' means that both the license and the means of access are clear and unambiguous on which works the rights attach to.*

-    KM: I suggest the 1.2 revs of this (as reflected in the above).

 #### 3. Absence of Technological Restriction

 The **work** must be provided in such a form that there are no